henrypeters/iblue.com/README.md

 The site have been successfully deployed to `IPFS` using `Fleek`

 This site contains the informations about iblue international.
-It also contains the `Sign In` option in the sit
+It also contains the `Sign In` option in the site